 Introduced into France by Claude Gillot (1673–1722), Fête Galante, a generic designation which is also used as the title of the work, consists of a type of representation of refined outdoor scenes depicting elegant-looking people in a pleasant mundane gathering.
 The figures are arranged scenographically in the space, a result of the influence of theatre on this type of representation.

 Frederick II, King of Prussia; Imperial German Family; Neues Palais, Potsdam, 1923.
-Bought through Hans Stiebel, Berlin, on January 9th, 1930.
+Acquired by Calouste Gulbenkian through Hans Stiebel, Berlin, 9 January 1930.

-European Paintings from the Gulbenkian Collection (exhibition catalogue), National Gallery of Art, Washington, 1950, no. 20, pp. 50-51
+European Paintings from the Gulbenkian Collection, exhibition catalogue.
+Washington D. C.: National Gallery of Art, 1950, pp. 50–1, cat.
+20.

 Katharine Baetjer and James David Draper (eds.), 'Only the Best'.
 Masterpieces of the Calouste Gulbenkian Museum, Lisbon, exhibition catalogue.
 New York: The Metropolitan Museum of Art, 1999, pp. 90–1, cat.
 43.

 Luísa Sampaio, Painting in the Calouste Gulbenkian Museum.
 Lisbon: Calouste Gulbenkian Museum, 2009, pp. 74–5, cat.
 27.